Insekta/insekta-docs/insekta-web/scenario/index.rst

     {% call code(language='html+jinja') %}
         {% if vms %}
-            <p>Deine virtuelle Maschine wurde gestartet, durch erreichst sie unter {{ vm_ip('main') }}.</p>
+            <p>Your virtual machine has been started.
+You can reach it at {{ vm_ip('main') }}.</p>
         {% else %}
-            <p>Bitte starte die virtuellen Maschinen, um die folgende Aufgabe zu lösen.</p>
+            <p>Please start the virtual machine in order to solve the scenario.</p>
         {% endif %}
     {% endcall %}

-A whole example of a 'scenario.html' is available :download:`here <example.html>`.
+A more detailed list of available html tags and templates is available :download:`here <example.html>`.

 metadata.json
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file contains some metadata about the scenario.
-It is valid json and looks like:
+This file contains the metadata of the scenario encoded in json.
+A sample file might look as follows:

 .. literalinclude:: metadata.json
    :language: JSON